pandap17/turbox-packages/README.md

 ## Step 3: Select Your Sprite Files

-- In the dialog window, you will be prompted to select files.
+- In the dialog window, you will be prompted to select sprite files (files with a `.sprite3` extension).
-- Choose all the sprite3 files that are part of your application.
+- Choose all the sprite files that are part of your application.
 - Make sure to select all the relevant files to ensure your application works correctly.

 ## Step 4: Include Extensions (if applicable)

 - After selecting the sprite files, another dialog window will appear.
-- This dialog will ask if your application uses any extensions.
+- This dialog will ask you to paste the links to your extensions (one link per line).
-- If your application relies on any JavaScript (JS) extensions, you need to provide their links.
+- If your application uses any JavaScript (JS) extensions, paste the links into the dialog window.
-- Copy and paste all the links to the JS extensions your application uses into the dialog.
-- This step is crucial for ensuring the proper functionality of your application.
+- If you don't have any extensions to include, leave the dialog box empty.
+- Click the "Save" button to continue.

-## Step 5: Provide a Name for Your Application
+## Step 5: Save Your Turbox Package

-- Once you have provided the necessary files and extensions, you will be asked to name your application.
+- Once you have selected the sprite files and entered the extension links (if applicable), the JSON output will be generated.
-- Give your application a meaningful and descriptive name.
-- Enter the desired name in the dialog window.

-## Step 6: Build Your Application

-- After specifying the application name, the script will start building your app.
-- The resulting file will be saved in the same directory where you ran the `AppBuilder.py` file.
+- A file dialog window will appear, asking you to choose the directory and enter a filename for your Turbox Package.
+- Select the directory where you want to save your package and enter a filename with a `.tpkg` extension (e.g., `myapp.tpkg`).
-- Wait for the script to complete the build process.
+- Click the "Save" button to save your Turbox Package.

-## Step 7: Add the Package to the Turbox Packages Repository
+## Step 6: Submit a Pull Request

 - Fork the [turbox-packages](https://github.com/pandap17/turbox-packages) repository on GitHub.
 - Ensure that your forked repository is up to date with the latest changes from the main repository.
-- Add your Turbox Package file to the main directory of your forked repository.
+- Add your Turbox Package file (`myapp.tpkg`) to the main directory of your forked repository.
 - Commit and push the changes to your forked repository.

-## Step 8: Submit a Pull Request

-- Once you have added your package to the main directory of your forked repository, submit a pull request.
-- Provide a clear and concise description of your package in the pull request.
-- Wait for the maintainers of the `turbox-packages` repository to review your pull request.
+- Submit a pull request to the main `turbox-packages` repository to have your package reviewed and potentially added.

-By following these steps, you can create a Turbox Package for your application and contribute it to the Turbox Packages repository, allowing others to discover and use your application easily.
+By following these steps, you can create a Turbox Package for your application.
+The package will contain the selected sprite files and optional extensions, and it will be exported as a `.tpkg` file to the directory of your choice.
+Finally, you can submit a pull request to contribute your package to the main Turbox Packages repository.